Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Numerical Examples

 \subsubsection{2D Beam with a Concentrated Load}

 In this example, a standard 2D beam benchmark problem is tested; see \cref{fig:beam}.
 The rectangular design domain is $1m$ in width and $3m$ in length, discretized by a $300 \times 100$ grid with a spacing of $0.01m$.
 A 0.1N downward force is concentrated at the bottom-right grid node (denoted by the red arrow) and the leftmost grid nodes are fixed.
-The target volume constraint is 30\%. \LETO's result has more infill fibers.
+The target volume constraint is 30\%.
+The optimal material distribution obtained from \LETO has rich branching fibers.
 Even the thick fibers on the boundary of SIMP's result splits into several thin fibers in \LETO.
-The compliance of \LETO's result evaluated at optimization resolution and double resolution, and SIMP's result evaluated at double resolution are $1.218 \times 10^{-3}$, $1.243 \times 10^{-3}$, and $1.264 \times 10^{-3}$ respectively.
+The compliance of \LETON's result evaluated at optimization resolution and double resolution, and SIMP's result evaluated at double resolution are $1.218 \times 10^{-3}$, $1.243 \times 10^{-3}$, and $1.264 \times 10^{-3}$ respectively.
 The final volume reached by \LETO and SIMP are 29.9\% and 30.1\%.